John E. Atwood, MD

 Jacqueline Tai, MD

-Clinical Assistant Professor of Medicine (General Internal Medicine)
+Clinical Associate Professor of Medicine (General Internal Medicine)

 Dr. Jackie Tai is a Clinical Assistant Professor of Medicine and practices primary care medicine at Stanford Medical Group.
 She grew up in Florida, went to college and medical school at the University of Miami, and completed her Internal Medicine residency at Tufts-New England Medical Center in Boston.
 She came to Stanford in 2005 and More received the General Internal Medicine Division Teaching Award and Chief Resident Appreciation Award in 2008.
 In addition to her E4C role, she presently serves as director of the Ambulatory Medicine clerkship.
 She loves to cook, read, and go to the beach.